TheBetterDark/42-get_next_line/README.md

 ## Description

-This project is about creating a function that reads a file line by line.
+This project is about creating a function that reads from a file descriptor line by line.
 The goal of this project is to learn how to manage file descriptors, buffers, and memory allocation.

 The function is prototyped as follows:
 ```c